 First Offense: The first offense will result in suspension from school or assignment to in-school suspension for three (3) to five (5) days.
-The student shall be provided the opportunity to participate in one of the approved drug education programs.
+The student shall be provided the opportunity to participate in one of the approved drug education programs selected and specified by the Superintendent, or designee.

 Second Offense: The second offense will result in suspension from school or assignment to in-school suspension for five (5) to ten (10) days.
-If the student has not already completed an approved drug education program, the student will be required to participate in the program.
+If the student has not already completed an approved drug education program selected and specified by the Superintendent, or designee, the student will be required to participate in the program.